-Can Planes Fly On One Engine?
+Can A Plane Fly On One Engine?
 12 Things You Might Not Know: Introduction

-If you’re a nervous flyer or want to know more about it, you may have wondered, “Can planes fly on one engine?” and wondered if it was safe and possible.
+If you’re a nervous flyer or just curious about flying you may have wondered, “Can A Plane Fly On One Engine?” and wondered if it was safe and possible.

 Even though engine failure is a serious problem, commercial planes are certified, and pilots are trained to handle it safely.
 In this post, we’ll go into more detail about how commercial airplanes and pilots can deal with engine problems and how a plane can fly with just one engine.